openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 **Figure 2** shows blocking four **FP9** floating point values into a block of four **int5bfp** values.
 Now the sign bit and the possibly shifted mantissa bits comprise a signed 5-bit integer.
 Exponent is carried separately.
 ![Blocking of four FP9 values](../pics/bfp_figure2.png)

-##### Additional properties of BFP
-BFP with block size of 1 is a regular floating point format, since no exponent is shared.

 BFP computation need not be symmetric.
 For example, network activations could be represented as **int5bfp** but network weights as **int4bfp**.
 Selection of appropriate BFP format depends on what the hardware supports and achieved accuracy of network of interest with selected precisions.